5 Tips to solve a Rubik's Cube faster

 show their success only after a bit of practicing.

 - Get a quality Rubik's Cube.
 The solving time depends on two things: you, and the cube.
 Let's focus on the other one: A Hard turning cube that stuck all the time will dramatically increase your solving time.
 Moreover, a quality cube will make the practice much more effective and fun, and will allow implementing tricks like fingertricks much more easily and effectively.
+Read my: Best Speedcubes Guide - where I review the best cubes in the market, what to look for in a cube, and what cubes does the world-record holders use.

 Know the algorithms by heart.
 Practice until you'll be able to execute the algorithms without thinking about their notation.
 In order to do this, execute an algorithm couple of times, after some time you'll be able to execute it just with your "hands memory" and without having to think about its notation.
 Your solving time will dramatically reduce.